mnot/I-D/http-encryption-encoding/draft.md

 Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in [RFC5116], Section 5.1.
 The AEAD_AES_128_GCM algorithm uses a 128 bit content encryption key.

-When this content-coding is in use, the Encryption header field {{encryption}} is used to determine the content encryption key (see {{derivation}}).
+When this content-coding is in use, the Encryption header field {{encryption}} describes how encryption has been applied.
+The Encryption-Key header field {{encryption-key}} can be included to describe how the the content encryption key is derived or retrieved.

 The "aesgcm-128" content-coding uses a single fixed set of encryption primitives.
 Cipher suite agility is achieved by defining a new content-coding scheme.
 This ensures that only the HTTP Accept-Encoding header field is necessary to negotiate the use of encryption.

 The "aesgcm-128" content-coding uses a fixed record size.
-The final encoding is a series of fixed-size records, though the final record can be any length.
+The resulting encoding is a series of fixed-size records, though the final record can contain any amount of data.

 ~~~
        +------+